 Beginning with the 1995 capital budget, the County established a cash-financing goal of twenty percent to be implemented over a ten-year period.
-The annual cash goal is based off twenty percent of the Net County Funding Contribution (which excludes Federal/State/Local revenue sources).9
+The annual cash goal is based off twenty percent of the Net County Funding Contribution (which excludes Federal/State/Local revenue sources).

 The annual cash goal reflects 20% of the Net County Funding Contribution (which excludes Federal/State/Local revenue sources).
 County cash financing primarily consists of sales tax and property tax levy for non-Airport capital projects.
 The Vehicle Registration Fee (VRF) was introduced as part of the 2017 Adopted Budget and is recognized as a County cash contribution.
-It should be noted that the VRF revenue source has been used to help fund Transit (\$16.1 million in 2023) and Fleet (\$1.1 million in 2023) operational budgets with limited capital budget allocations being made in 2017 (\$1.97 million) and 2018 (\$315,000).
+It should be noted that the VRF revenue source has been used to help fund Transit (\$16.1 million in 2023) and Fleet (\$1.1 million in 2023) operational budgets with limited to capital budget allocations being made in 2017 (\$1.97 million) and 2018 (\$315,000).
 Typically, private contributions are onetime (non-County) allocations to specific capital projects pursuant to specific agreement(s).
 In order to more accurately account for the true County cash (i.e. sales tax, property tax, and VRF) capital contribution requirements for non-Airport projects and private contributions are excluded.

 Non-bond eligible projects at the Departmental Request Phase, consistently outpace the County's ability to cash finance projects using sales tax and/or tax levy.
-Since 2015, 33.7% of project funding (on average) is realized, leaving a shortfall of about \$21.7 million.
-Just over 27% of requested project funding (on average) has been met in the same time period, leaving a shortfall of just under \$23.8 million.
+Since 2015, 35% of project funding is realized, leaving a shortfall of about \$20.7 million when comparing requests to the annual cash goal of twenty percent.
+Just over 26% of requested project funding has been met in the same time period, leaving a shortfall of just under \$23.5 million.
+Since 2015, the median number of requested projects ultimately adopted is approximately 22%.

-9 Private contributions are excluded from the cash financing calculation.
+&lt;sup>9 Private contributions are excluded from the cash financing calculation.
 Typically, private contributions are one-time (non-County) allocations to specific capital projects pursuant to specific agreement(s).

-10 The availability of sales tax revenue and property tax levy is limited by other operational needs and the State's local levy limit statutes pursuant to Wisconsin Statute 66.0602
+&lt;sup>10 The availability of sales tax revenue and property tax levy is limited by other operational needs and the State's local levy limit statutes pursuant to Wisconsin Statute 66.0602